 Fixing mutable state bugs

-mutable state implementation differs from your expectations of how it works in normal, single-threaded JavaScript.
-I wonāt go into all the details here, but our friend Ross has helped me work out a locking semantics that we think will get us there, and can scale reasonably well.
+Ross has helped me work out a locking semantics that we think will get us there,

 Renames

-You canāt rename a val in Val Town.
+You can’t rename a val in Val Town.
 You can just create a new val with a new name.
 But sometimes a rename is what you want to do.
-Inspired by Unison, we are moving towards a system where names are treated like metadata, so you will be able to seamlessly rename all your vals, without breaking any dependents, in your code or othersā!
-Andre has got some great designs in placeā¦
+Inspired by Unison, we are moving towards a system where names are treated like metadata, so you will be able to seamlessly rename all your vals, without breaking any dependents, in your code or others’!
+Andre has got some great designs in place…

-šĀ Tell us what you want
+🙏 Tell us what you want

 All of our best features have come from your requests and complaints, so keep em coming!